Digital divide: Facebook divide

 The Facebook divide, a concept derived from the "digital divide", is the phenomenon with regard to access to, use of, and impact of Facebook on society.
 It was coined at the International Conference on Management Practices for the New Economy (ICMAPRANE-17) on February 10–11, 2017.
+"Differences in platform use—between social, economic, and civic purposes—parallel broader usage divides in urban populations."

 Additional concepts of Facebook Native and Facebook Immigrants were suggested at the conference.
 Facebook divide, Facebook native, Facebook immigrants, and Facebook left-behind are concepts for social and business management research.
 Facebook immigrants utilize Facebook for their accumulation of both bonding and bridging social capital.
 Facebook natives, Facebook immigrants, and Facebook left-behind induced the situation of Facebook inequality.
 In February 2018, the Facebook Divide Index was introduced at the ICMAPRANE conference in Noida, India, to illustrate the Facebook divide phenomenon.